jasonmpittman/systemio/README.md

 # systemio
-A Python tool to analyze structural bibliometrics of research papers
+A Python tool to analyze research article keyword metadata and associated structural bibliometrics.

+#